OpenTechSchool-Brussels/webVR-for-3D-graphics-and-music/your-3D-scene.markdown

 // ... and start calling it!
 animate();
 ```
+<div class="doc">Documentation
+for <a target="_blank" href="http://threejs.org/docs/#Reference/Core/Object3D.rotation" title="
+Object's local rotation (Euler angles), in radians.">.rotation.y</a>
+and for <a target="_blank" title="tells the browser that you wish to perform an animation and requests that the browser call a specified function to update an animation before the next repaint.
+The method takes as an argument a callback to be invoked before the repaint." href="https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame">requestAnimationFrame()</a>
+.</div>

 Oh, and if you're getting tired of the cube, try with a sphere *new THREE.SphereGeometry( 10, 12, 12 )*, the first argument defines its size, the last two defines how smooth you want it to be (vertically & horizontally).